JparrTech/chef-claude/README.md

  * Used the useState React hook to manage component state.
  * Learned methods of communicating state between components:
     - Why to avoid using derived local state in components and solely handle states in parent components.
- * Learned how to render content dynamically based on user specific criteria (conditional rendering).
+ * Learned how to render content dynamically based on user-specific criteria (conditional rendering).
  * Use of the React Markdown package to automatically render the response from Claude as markdown instead of plaintext.

 <video controls src="chef-claude-demo.mp4" title="Demo"></video>